 Four Awesome Things About the Thrift Savings Plan (TSP)

 The Thrift Savings Plan (TSP) is a defined-contribution savings plan.
-English please.
-In plain language that means it’s a plan that both you and your employer can contribute to.
+A defined what?.
+In plain English, that means it’s a plan that both you and your employer can contribute to.
 How much you accumulate in your TSP will depend solely on how much you (and/or your agency) contribute and how those contributions grow.
-Currently, the government does not contribute or match servicemembers’ contributions.
-However, that will change when the Blended Rate System rolls out in 2018.

 The TSP is a savings plan for federal employees (both civilian and military).
 It’s very similar to the private sector’s 401(k) or the non-profit sector’s 403(b) plans.
 However, the TSP has some really awesome features that make it stand out against other retirement plans.
 Keep in mind, the TSP is not the military retirement pension.
 It is also not an Individual Retirement Account (IRA) either.

 One of the greatest attributes of the TSP is its limited choices of investment options.
 The TSP only has six investment options.
 You might be thinking, why is that a good thing?
 I like choices.
 Choices are great, but having too many investment options would overwhelm a lot of TSP investors, myself included.
 For example, my 403(b) plan through my current employer has 43 funds to choose from.
 For the TSP, you can pick from the six options below or view your options compared in a tidy matrix.

 G Fund: Nonmarketable U.S. Treasury securities.
 These assets are managed internally by the Federal Retirement Thrift Investment Board.
 The U.S. Government guarantees the G Fund, so it won’t lose money, but the potential for earning is low –basically, it’s trying to keep up with and beat inflation.